 Primary documents, historical background, and more on the Chinese Exclusion Act and the history of Chinese American struggles for civil rights.

-On March 28, 1898, the U.S. Supreme Court issued its landmark decision in United States v.
+The U.S. Supreme Court issued its landmark decision in United States v.
 Wong Kim Ark.